dustarion/SceneBean/README.md

 # SceneBean
 This is a little layer I built above SceneKit to make some of the most used functions easier to implement quickly and neatly and increase readibility.
 This is especially useful for Prototyping in Playgrounds.

+Here's an example of how SceneBean makes life easier, take the two following functions: